 Izsak pointed to his sash before flashing his Ophiuchian badge.
 The guards stiffened before joining together to push the doors open.
 The metal door groaned against the marble flooring, and the guards were left panting at the effort.

 Izsak gave Olive a wink over his shoulder like it was all part of some ruse before ushering Olive inside.
-Stepping into the room was like walking out from the coolness of the mansion into the blazing heat of midafternoon.
+Stepping into the room was like walking out from the coolness of his home mansion into the blazing heat of midafternoon.
 The air felt thick and muddy, oversaturated but electrifying.
 Olive wasn’t sure whether breathing was more akin to drowning or suffocating.
-But he forgot his discomfort as soon as he saw it.
+However, his discomfort was forgotten as soon as he saw it—

 The cylinder rose up in a mess of tubing and wires before them like a mountain.
 It hummed with life, and white light pulsated through the glass veins that crisscrossed around its body.
 At its feet was a glowing lake of light that seemed to have no bottom.

 The sight of the vitae reservoir made Olive’s stomach churn.

 Izsak walked up to the long railings that circled around the device.
 Hesitantly, Olive joined him.
 On the wide strip of cement that filled in the space between the rails and the vitae reservoir, a handful of Conductors were rushing back and forth.
 Probably doing everything they could to ensure the generator conductor continued to run smoothly.

 “You’re probably wondering why I brought you here,” Izsak hummed, leaning against the rails.
 He studied the cylinder with a frown.
 “It looks terrifying up close, doesn’t it?
 Hard to imagine this is the conductor that powers a quarter of Aries.”

 “Even harder to imagine that just six years ago this thing was in a pile of ashes.”

 The statement was a slap to the face.